puppetlabs/puppet-docs/source/puppet/latest/types/service.md

 * `controllable` --- The provider uses a control variable.
 * `enableable` --- The provider can enable and disable the service.
 * `flaggable` --- The provider can pass flags to the service.
+* `manages_logon_credentials` --- The provider can specify the logon credentials used for a service
 * `maskable` --- The provider can 'mask' the service.
 * `refreshable` --- The provider can restart the service.